The story of a missing hiker, an isolated park ranger, unforgettable memories, and some ghostly mischief.

 Bert Arctos

 Bert is a resident of Sunset Valley and a fan of fishing in local streams, rivers, ponds, and lakes.
 He enjoys cooking and grilling what he catches and sharing with his friends.
-He'll never turn down a good book, either, especially if he can find a quiet spot to sit down and read a chapter or two.As another local dissatisfied with park management, Bert often backs his friends Reggie and Gina when confronting the annoyances that the SMNP offices create.
+He'll never turn down a good book, either, especially if he can find a quiet spot to sit down and read a chapter or two.As another local dissatisfied with park management, Bert often backs his friends Reggie and Gina when confronting the annoyances that the Starlight Mountains National Park offices create.

 Sam Conley